Excerpt from Digital Divide, a talk by Claudia Stamatelatos

 About 26 years ago I bought my first PC to write my master´s thesis on.
 It was an Apple laptop, a gray, heavy device with a black and white screen.

-The computers used by the British artist Nicholas Fudge for his digitally inspired works date from about the same period.
+The computers used by the British artist Nick Fudge for his digitally inspired works date from about the same period.

 Using this almost archaeological software and hardware, Fudge creates works that reflect on the role of art and the artist both in the past and in the digital age.